hgoncalv/phpCRUD/README.md

-# CRUD API with PHP and React Native
+# CRUD API with PHP mySQL

-This project consists of a CRUD (Create, Read, Update, Delete) API developed in PHP, deployed on Docker, and integrated with a React Native application.
+This project consists of a CRUD (Create, Read, Update, Delete) API developed in PHP and mySQL, deployed on Docker, to later be integrated with a React Native application.
 It allows for seamless interaction between the backend and frontend components, enabling data manipulation operations.

 ## Setup Instructions